ruisoftware/jquery-rsRefPointer/README.md

 As you can see, design-time is a temporary tool that should be used to fecth the correct parameters.<br>
 It is not intended to be deployed into production.

+# License
+This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/mit-license.php)

+# Contributing

+### Bug Reports & Feature Requests
+Please use the [issue tracker](https://github.com/ruisoftware/jquery-rsRefPointer/issues) to report any bugs or file feature requests.

+### Contributing
+Pull Requests are more than welcome!<br>
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Lint and test your code using [grunt](http://gruntjs.com/).